jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/install/AppName-install.md

 # **AppName<span></span>-install.sh Scripts**
  `AppName-install.sh` scripts found in the `/install` directory.
-These scripts are responsible for the installation of the Application.
+These scripts are responsible for the installation of the application.
 For this guide we take `/install/snipeit-install.sh` as example.

-## 1. **File Header**
+## 1. **File header**

 ### 1.1 **Shebang**
 - Use `#!/usr/bin/env bash` as the shebang.